gmofishsauce/yarc/doc/AssemblyLanguage.md

 All builtin symbols begin with dot (`.`), and dot may not be used in symbols defined by the programmer.
 Programmer-defined symbols consist of a letter or underscore followed by letter|digit|underscore.
 Values may be decimal numbers, hexadecimal (0x) numbers, or strings delimited by double quotes.
-Most builtins are key symbols; a few non-key builtins are described later.
+All currently- defined builtins are key symbols.

 ### .set